Visual effects (VFX)

 Search for jobs:

+Look at ScreenSkills list of job boards.
 Research VFX companies you’d like to work for.
-Go to their websites and check if they are advertising for junior roles.
-Even if they aren’t, send in your CV and showreel and ask them to bear you in mind for future positions.
+Go to their websites and check if they are advertising for compositing supervisor.
+Even if they aren’t, send in your CV and showreel and ask them to bear you in mind for future roles or work experience.
 Keep looking on job websites too.
-ArtStation is a good example of a site that includes job listings in animation, games and VFX (remember to filter its job listings by country).
 ScreenSkills offers some advice from professionals on how to approach animation and VFX employers.

 Being a CG supervisor or a VFX supervisor.
 You might think about being an assistant games producer or games producer in a production department in the games industry.
 Alternatively, think you might think about being a VFX artist or learning to code and being a graphics programmer with a view to becoming a lead games designer.